xtheeq/mango/docs/configuration/monitors.md

 | `allow_tearing` | `0` | Global tearing control: `0` (Disable), `1` (Enable), `2` (Fullscreen only). |

 ## HDR
+> HDR is only supported in wl-only branch, since it requires the `vulkan` renderer but scenefx is not supported yet.

 | Setting | Default | Description |
 | :--- | :--- | :--- |
 | `hdr_depth` | `2`| Set the hdr depth for the current display. `0` is Default, `1` is HDR8, `2` is HDR10. |